thinksoftware/meteor-mongo-direct/README.md

 Works on the serverside and eliminates overhead and latency compensation when communicating with the database.

-Inserts generate an ID based on the `Meteor.Collection.ObjectID()` function.
+Inserts generate an ID based on the `Mongo.Collection.ObjectID()` function.
 Most functions should work the same as their regular counterparts save for any reactivity.

 **Note:** *This package is a work in progress but greatly speeds up database processing if large data is to be manipulated on the server-side and the OpLog should update the reactivity component of the clients with the results.*